DerBrunoIR/Minecraft-GameOfLife/README.md

 At the bottom is a video showing the `Pentadecathlon` configuration.

 # How to install
 - unzip `TheGameOfLife.zip` and put `TheGameOfLife` directory into your minecraft worlds folder `saves`.
+- join the World with Minecraft version 1.21.1

 # How it works